tridibbanik17/C_Basics_Assignment/README.md

-# the-c-basics-assignment-tridibmcmaster
+# The C Basics Assignment
+## Author: Tridib Banik, Software Engineering Level II, McMaster University.

-This C project converts any decimal number to a number with base between 2 and 36.
+_This C project converts any decimal number to a number with a base between 2 and 36._